weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 ### Tunable consistency strategies

-Depending on the desired tradeoff between consistency and speed, here are three common consistency level pairing for write / read operations:
+Depending on the desired tradeoff between consistency and speed, below are three common consistency level pairings for write / read operations.
+These are _minimum_ requirements that guarantee eventually consistent data:
 * `QUORUM` / `QUORUM` => balanced write and read latency
 * `ONE` / `ALL` => fast write and slow read (optimized for write)
 * `ALL` / `ONE` => slow write and fast read (optimized for read)